rocky-linux/documentation/docs/guides/git/git_wf_git-cola_atom.md

+---
+title: A git Workflow Using Git Cola and Atom
+---

 # git Workflow for Documentation: git, Git Cola, and Atom

 So, you want to submit some documentation to this repository.
 Well, _git_ experts can always just get cracking and work how they usually do, then push their suggested changes to us.
 But if you're more of a beginner, and are looking for an example workflow, this guide can help.